 During course implementation and instruction, collegial assistance is available from faculty members who have already offered AMS Climate Studies.
 Also, AMS science educators will answer any questions on all aspects of course delivery and content.
 This course enables faculty members to expand and/or update their curriculum and join the ranks of colleagues teaching with the latest technology.

-Textbook - The full-color, hardcover, 15 chapter Climate Studies: Introduction to Climate Science text covers the fundamental principles in understanding Earth's climate system as a whole.
-The primary author of the text is Dr. Joseph M. Moran (University of Wisconsin - Green Bay and Associate Director, AMS Education Program), author of several leading meteorology, Earth and environmental science texts at the introductory college level.
-The textbook contains ten Review and ten Critical Thinking Questions per chapter.
+Textbook - The 14-chapter Our Changing Climate: Introduction to Climate Science (© 2014) text covers the fundamental principles in understanding Earth's climate system as a whole.
+The primary author of the text is Dr. Chad M. Kauffman (California University of Pennsylvania).
+The textbook contains end-of-chapter Review and Critical Thinking Questions.

 Investigations Manual - A set of student learning

 investigations is coordinated with the text chapters.
-Each investigation (two
+Investigations lead the

-Learning investigations lead the student through the analysis and interpretation of real-world climatological data.
 The weekly investigations are prepared by Dr. Robert S. Weinbeck (State University of New York - Brockport and AMS Education Program), and Dr. Ira W. Geer (Senior Education Fellow, AMS Education Program).
-Both have extensive experience teaching introductory meteorology courses and conducting NSF- and NOAA-funded faculty and teacher enhancement projects.
+Both have extensive experience teaching introductory meteorology courses and conducting NSF- and NOAA-funded faculty and teacher professional development projects.

 >>Go to the Climate Studies Investigations Manual page to to view the list of investigations and sample activities.

-To access the Course Website, a Login ID and Password are required by all licensed students and faculty.
-A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
-Go to the Course Website Preview to view sample of the website components described below.
+RealTime Climate Portal - The Portal delivers Weekly Climate News, current climate data, and Current Climate Studies in real time during the fall and spring semesters and as archived material throughout the year.
+To access the Portal, a Login ID and Password are required by all licensed students and faculty.
+A special site is available for all faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
+Go to the RealTime Climate Portal site to view samples of website components.

-Faculty Resource CD and Website- The CD contains the faculty
+Faculty Resource Material and Website- The resource material is comprised of the faculty

 manual, Investigations Manual answer forms compatible with course management

-systems, test bank questions, and textbook images.
+systems, test bank questions, chapter progress questins, and textbook images.
 The faculty manual describes

 the course and its components and contains suggestions for course